rraeyyi/News-popularity-automation/Bus.md

 The following barplot displays counts for how many articles in a particular channel were published each day of the week over the time frame covered by the data set.
+A higher value on this plot would indicate that articles are shared more often on that particular day.
+It would be interesting to compare article shares on weekdays to weekends for a given channel.

 ``` r
 ggplot(training, aes(x = Weekday)) +